Answered By: Loan Nguyen Last Updated: Jan 22, 2020 Views: 546

 This answer demonstrates several methods of finding full text for articles from periodicals.
 Click on a link below to read the section that best fits your situation.

-To access article full text in UST OneSearch, click the "View Online" button.
+To access article full text in UST OneSearch, click the "View full-text" button.

 There are two ways to access full text in library databases.
 The first is direct links to full text.
 The second is the UST button.